robertjhyde/abbeyroad/README.md

 We wanted to provide a simple and easy way to experience some of the concepts of playing together; to provide people with an experience that encourages them to generate an interest and take it further.
 We didn't build a new platform for content generation, we built a new environment to promote the exploration of collaboration.

 ### HMRNI
+Winners of the 'Best User Oriented Solution' Prize in the Abbey Road Red Hackathon 2018.
 HRMNI is welcoming, playful and fun straight out-of-the-box.

 HRMNI uses your phone as a controller to trigger sounds.
 Users connect to a central device that is hosting a session, playing the sound for the group of players.
 By opening the app and facing your camera at the host you can join a jam session.
 Here you select an instrument, begin collaborating and moving around the surrounding space to affect the sounds.